 Q: When do successful applicants start their fellowship?

 A: Fellows select their start date with their host organization.
-Your fellowship must begin in the fall (between August and October, absent extraordinary circumstances).
+Your fellowship must begin in the fall absent extraordinary circumstances.

 Q: Who employs the Fellows?